rxrossi/arbitrary-equivalence/Notes.md

 # TODO

+- Work on a function that will detect when brackets are different

+- comparing using matchers
+-- using like matchers
+-- apply recursion to user eachLike

 - Work on visual representation when
 -- comparing objects to arrays
 -- comparing strings and this will probably fit an eachLike as root